Legal

 The specific legal basis depends on the law applicable to you:

 EU/EEA GDPR Art.
-6(1)(f) Legitimate interest Maintaining app stability, fixing bugs, and improving performance
+6(1)(f) — legitimate interest Maintaining app stability, fixing bugs, and improving performance GDPR Art.
+6(1)(b) — performance of a contract with you to deliver the unlock

 United Kingdom UK GDPR Art.
-6(1)(f) Legitimate interest Same rationale as above
+6(1)(f) — legitimate interest Same as above UK GDPR Art.
+6(1)(b) — performance of a contract

 South Korea PIPA Art.
-15(1)(6) Legitimate interest Transfer details in sections below
+15(1)(6) — legitimate interest Transfer details in sections below PIPA Art.
+15(1)(4) — necessary to perform a contract

-Canada PIPEDA Implied consent This policy serves as notice
+Canada PIPEDA — implied consent This policy serves as notice PIPEDA — implied consent through purchase

-Singapore PDPA Statutory exception Business improvement (2021 amendments)
+Singapore PDPA — statutory exception Business improvement (2021 amendments) PDPA — necessary for the conclusion or performance of a contract

-Other Consent May be withdrawn at any time (see below); requires uninstalling the app
+Other Consent (may be withdrawn at any time; requires uninstalling the app) Performance of the purchase contract you initiated

 Providing your data